KDercksen/randompy/README.md

 You can get your own key [here](https://api.random.org/api-keys/beta)!

 ###Todo
-I aim to implement full use of the API (so support for strings, blobs, signed stuff etc. is coming).
+I aim to implement full use of the API.
+Currently generation of integers, decimal fractions, gaussians and strings is supported.
+The rest will come!